 Rehabilitation & Conditioning

 Both Exercise-Based Rehabilitation and Exercise-Based Conditioning utilizes specific exercises to help improve fitness and strength.
-Exercise-Based Rehabilitation focuses on specific functional exercises following an injury to restore strength and mobility.
+Exercise-Based Rehabilitation focuses on prescribing specific functional exercises following an injury to restore the client's strength and mobility.

 Depending on the specific sporting needs, a more sports-specific assessment focussing on technique and physical fitness may be beneficial for athletes and sports enthusiasts of all ages and ability levels.